All of you deserves tender care.

 Dr. Naidu will describe what to expect during your recovery, which varies widely depending upon the procedure and the individual patient.
 In general, implant reconstruction patients return to normal activities more quickly than flap breast reconstruction patients.

-Many of Dr. Naidu’s patients are very independent women who are reluctant to ask for help.
-These patients need to understand that breast reconstruction surgery is major surgery and post-surgical assistance will be required.
+Breast reconstruction surgery is major surgery and post-surgical assistance will be required.
 We strongly recommend that you create a plan to take care of yourself and your family, so that you can focus on your recovery.

 Cost of Breast Reconstruction Surgery in NYC